Synthetic backup is a backup type that creates a full backup using in-cloud data copying.

 Synthetic Backup in Backup Plans

-If a plan type and destination support synthetic backup, it will be switched on automatically.
+If a plan type and destination support synthetic backup, it will be switched on automatically, except MinIO and other S3-compatible storage accounts: for these accounts, the synthetic full backup is enabled in the storage account properties.

 If you want to run a synthetic backup by yourself: